jmsm1g19/Hangman/README.md

 python hangman.py
 ```

-During gameplay, guess one letter at a time to reveal the hidden word.
+Guess one letter at a time to reveal the hidden word.
 The game tracks your number of incorrect guesses, and you have a limited number of lives.
 The game ends either when you guess the word correctly or run out of lives.

 ## File Structure